 How is adult blepharoptosis treated?

 The treatment is usually surgery although there are a few very rare disorders that may be treated medically (e.g. myasthenia).
 During surgery the levator tendon (the levator aponeurosis) may be tightened, usually under local anaesthesia with intravenous sedation provided by an anaesthetist (“twilight anaesthesia”).
 This is referred to as a “levator aponeurosis advancement.”
-For smaller degrees of blepharoptosis, an alternative operation can often be performed via an incision on the inside of the eyelid.
+For smaller degrees of blepharoptosis, an alternative “scarless” operation can often be performed via an incision on the inside of the eyelid.
 This is referred to as a posterior approach “Müller’s muscle resection.”
-This is a very commonly performed operation in my practice and allows a degree of postoperative adjustment.
+This is a very commonly performed operation in our practice and allows a degree of postoperative adjustment of the height and contour of the eyelid.
 Very rarely the lids may be attached to the brow so that the forehead muscles do the lifting.
 This is required for patients who have very poor movement of the eyelid(s).
 This is referred to as a “brow or frontalis suspension procedure.”
 The eyelids may be suspended using synthetic material e.g. a nylon suture (polypropylene), a silicone band, or tissue taken from the outer aspect of the thigh (fascia lata) through a small incision just above the knee.

-An ophthalmic consultation can provide a comprehensive assessment of your blepharoptosis, and a discussion of the available treatment options.
-Blepharoptosis surgery can be combined with an upper lid blepharoplasty (eyelid lift, eye lift, or cosmetic eyelid surgery), or this can be undertaken later if necessary.
+An ophthalmic consultation can provide a comprehensive assessment of your blepharoptosis, and a discussion of the best treatment option for you.
+Blepharoptosis surgery can be combined with an upper lid blepharoplasty (eyelid lift, eye lift, or cosmetic eyelid surgery), or this can be undertaken at a later date if necessary.